Donald Trump Autographed The Photos Of People Killed By Illegal Immigrants At Bizarre Press Event

-Donald Trump held a press event on Friday to highlight families had a loved on murdered by illegal immigrants, and many people noticed something strange on all the pictures of the victims — Donald Trump’s signature.
+Donald Trump held a press event on Friday to highlight the families who had a loved one murdered by illegal immigrants, and many people noticed something strange on all the pictures of the victims: Donald Trump’s signature.

 Trump’s event appears to be meant to flip the public narrative after a week in which the president was forced to make an about-face on his administration’s policy to separate immigrant children from their parents after crossing the U.S. border.
-At Friday’s event featuring the so-called “Angel Families,” Trump said the families of loved ones killed by illegal immigrants are “permanently separated,” The Week noted.
+At Friday’s event, featuring the so-called “Angel Families,” Trump said the families of loved ones killed by illegal immigrants are “permanently separated,” The Week noted.

 As the report noted, Trump had some very odd behavior during the press event, including remarking that law enforcement were “good looking people” and noting that one of the victims looked like “Tom Selleck, except better looking.”

 As CNN noted, Trump also made the untrue claim that illegal immigrants commit crime at a higher rate than the rest of the U.S. population.
-He also made clear efforts to shift the focus of the previous week, where his administration drew widespread criticism for the policy separating immigrant children from their families.
+He also made clear efforts to shift the focus of the previous week, where his administration drew widespread criticism for the policy of separating immigrant children from their families.

 “These are the American citizens permanently separated from their loved ones.
 The word permanently being the word that you have to think about.
 Permanently.
 They are not separated for a day or two days.
 Permanently separated,” Trump said.